CONSTITUTION AND RULES OF THE ISLE OF WIGHT CAR CLUB

 Subscribers of not less than 20 times the annual subscription for the time being may be elected Life Members by the Committee and shall be exempt from the payment of annual subscriptions.
 A member cannot become a Life Member until after re-election by the committee on a yearly basis.

 The Committee may elect as Honorary Members all members of the Royal Families and any persons distinguished for their political, scientific, literary, industrial and administrative capacities, or who have been distinguished in promoting the cause of motoring in general or of the club in particular.

 Any matters concerning the discipline of members shall be dealt with in accordance with the Club’s Disciplinary Policy.
 Attached as Appendix 1.

-The MSA’s Child Safeguarding Policy has been adopted and can be found on the following link: https://www.msauk.org/Resource-Centre/Policies-Guidelines
+The Motorsport UK Child Safeguarding Policy has been adopted and can be found on the following link: https://www.motorsportuk.org/resource-centre/

 The Annual General Meeting of the club shall be held in the month of March in each year upon a date and at a time to be fixed by the Committee.
 The Annual General Meeting shall: